energywebfoundation/challenge/applications/ew-ocean-ai-bridge.md

     - Are there any specific open source platforms, projects or repositories I cannot utilize in making this?

-    - Is EWAI "part of" EW-DOS or is it separate.
+    - Is EW-AI "part of" EW-DOS or is it separate.
 If separate, even non EW-DOS IOT devices might send data into it.

     - This project is a CONCEPTUAL PROTOTYPE (demonstrating end-to-end EW-DOS -> OCEAN connenctivity).
 Not included:

-        * How EWAI is onboarded into EW-DO
+        * How EW-AI is onboarded into EW-DO
-        * How vendors/manufacturers are onboarded/registered into EWAI
+        * How vendors/manufacturers are onboarded/registered into EW-AI
         * How devices are fully authenticated/secured (I will integrate with ENS though obviously) and I realize full authentication will ultimately be required
         * How various JSON Data payloads are handled in multi/cross vendor analysis (JSON Schema will be required, etc.)
         * Performace tuning of this concept